 Losing access to your computer files is a frightening and frustrating experience.
-Whether you’re a student, professional, or just use your PC for editing home videos and calling friends and family around the world, a lost password can spell disaster for your projects.
+Whether you’re a student, professional, or just use your PC for free video editing software and calling friends and family around the world, a lost password can spell disaster for your projects.

 Computer manufacturers and software developers like Apple and Microsoft are doing everything they can to bolster security and protect user files from intrusion.
 This is something that we can all be thankful for—until you need to strong-arm your way into your own computer after having lost your password.